 How will the downloaded letter satisfy the consulate?
 Are you sure?
 Don't I need the original letter?

 A downloaded letter is perfectly acceptable.
 That is the only way for us to provide the letter.
-What you consider 'original'is subject to your interpretation, but we have been offering Schengen travel insurance for many years and a downloaded (or emailed) letter has always been acceptable at the consulate.
+What you consider 'original' is subject to your interpretation, but we have been offering Schengen travel insurance for many years and a downloaded (or emailed) letter has always been acceptable at the consulate.

-As the visa letters have been prepared by the insurance companies keeping the Schengen visa insurance requirements in mind, you can be assured that the letter you download will have the specific language required for Schengen visa insurance, such as mentioning emergency medical evacuation, medical coverage and repatriation of remains.
+As the visa letters have been prepared by the insurance companies keeping the Schengen visa insurance requirements in mind, you can be assured that the letter you download will have the specific language required for Schengen visa insurance, such as mentioning emergency medical evacuation and medical coverage and repatriation of remains.

 I have heard that the consulate requires the insurance with $0 deductible.
 Can I get that?